 All graduates have a Licensed Registry Number verifiable on our website and are published in our register.
 Typically required success criteria and skill sets achieved will be easy to answer during interviews.

 Being the highest position in a private household and estate, Registered Estate Manager (REM), our Board of Review is looking to track students towards a curriculum of the following and being able to satisfy these criteria.

 Management: Superlative demonstrated skills in managing task lists, people, and work projects.
 Fully capable and certified in computer applications of spreadsheets and communications (Apple or Windows packages).

 A leader knows what to do in a crisis – also.
 Are they First Aid, CPR Adult, CPR child and CPR Infant certified?
-Are they certified to use an Automatic External Defribulator (AED)?
+Are they approved to use an Automatic External Defibrillator (AED)?
 Are they Red Cross certified to babysit?